gpdowney/lightweightLSAT/pages/reason/conditionals.md

 What can we prove?
 What can we not prove?
 {% endcapture %}
 {% capture details %}
+We can prove someone guilty of trespass.
+We have a rule that tells us when someone is trespassing.

-We can prove trespass.
-But we cannot prove that anyone didn't trespass.
+We *cannot* prove someone is innocent of trespass.
+We don't have a rule that proves that someone didn't trespass.
 {% endcapture %}
 {% include details.html %}